bensturgis/tum-adlr-10/README.md

 ## Presentation Outline
 - Introduction to our topic/Introduction to the problem we are trying to solve (Yufei)
   - hard to explore, use as few as possible samples to learn physical dynamic
+  - Mention the difference to traditional reinforcement learning
 - Presentation of active learning and random sampling shooting via flow chart (Ben)
   - Active Learning: Algorithm 1
   - RS: Algorithm 4